Quick Start

 Include a hero section, feature grid, pricing table, and a call-to-action.

-You don’t need to go live immediately to see changes online.
-Cloudflare will create a preview URL for every Pull Request.
+Cloudflare creates a preview URL for every Pull Request.
 Tell Claude:

 Open PR for these changes.